opencord/voltha-go/python/adapters/README.md

 The build and development environment of a Voltha Adapter is left to the developer's choice.
 The environment used below is the macOS.

+# Create fresh build setup
+When creating a fresh build setup various packages, applications and libraries are required to Build successfully.
+Please refer BUILD_ENV.md for details to create fresh setup on your choice of OS.
+This file will increment as new setups are created on difference OSes.

 ### Build

 To build the adapters (so far Ponsim OLT and Ponsim ONU adapters) and dependent containers follow